Betting on Basketball Tips: Pro Tips for Smarter NBA Wagers

 While the NFL is still the hottest sport among bettors in America, the NBA is narrowing the gap.
-According to a new survey from Statista, 24% of all respondents said they had placed a bet on an NBA game.
+According to a recent survey from Statista, 24% of all respondents said they had placed a bet on an NBA game.
 That’s a significant increase from years past, and it serves as a testament to the league’s growing popularity and accessibility.

 Use Your Head (Not Your Heart)